Skip to main content

 About the donor

-Women in engineering is an underrepresented group, and the University is launching this scholarship to attract more women to study an engineering related degree, with a view to creating a more diverse talent pipeline for current and future industries in the Tees Valley.
+Women in engineering is an underrepresented group.
+This scholarship aims to support and encourage more women to study an engineering-related degree, with a view to creating a more diverse talent pipeline for current and future industries in the Tees Valley.

 Scholarships and awards